-No. Joining Project UX does not require signing a contract with the participating company.
+Joining Project UX does not require signing a contract with UX Playground.

 In this case, terms and conditions for any future collaboration with the client can be negotiated after Project UX has finished.

-Will the client use my concepts and if so will I get paid for it?
+Will the client use my concepts and if so will I get paid?